 The entire tree-planting process helps to create a sense of stewardship, responsibility, and ownership in the growers.
 Instilling this deep pride in the tree growers helps to ensure trees become an integral part of the local environment.

 Lastly, reforestation sites are concurrently checked on to make sure there's no funny business going on.

-How soon after my purchase are the trees planted?
+How soon after my purchase are the trees planted and conserved?

 We guarantee that your trees will be planted within 180 days of your purchase.
 It often occurs much sooner than this, however.

 The precise time of when trees are planted depends on several factors including local climates and weather cycles.
 We focus our planting efforts in Earth's hotspots where severe deforestation is causing irreversible damage.
 Sometimes there is a delay as we wait for the growing season in these locations.

 And your trees will be conserved almost immediately--each time you make a contribution it allows us to expand our conservation efforts in real-time so that we can fight habitat destruction now, not next month or next year.

 What happens to the trees if I cancel my purchase or ask for a refund?